Quramy/nirvana-js/README.md

 #### How to run testing framework ?
 It's so easy.
 See example/jasmine .

+#### Capture CPU profile of Node.js script
+Run with `--debug` and launch Chrome's devtools in the window, you can capture CPU profile or performance timeline of your Node.js script.

 ## License
 MIT.
 See license file under this repository.